lkloh/lkloh.github.io/_posts/2018-01-03-ca-browser-forum.md

 Known as the [CA/Browser Forum](https://cabforum.org/),
 which counts as members Certificate Authorities and Browsers, with the aim of proposing industry best practices to enhance online security.
+It's job is to facilitate discussed and set standards, but it has no regulatory power over its members.

 Summarized from [here](https://www.globalsign.com/en/blog/what-is-the-ca-browser-forum/).